julianp829/SyncPlay-RPS/README.md

 #
 #
 ## Proposal: https://jolly-wave-09fc52810.5.azurestaticapps.net/
 # I did not deliver on a lot of what I said I would on the proposal, but I did make a really solid attempt at it.
 I specifically implemented WebSocket, GraphQL, React, and GitHub integration.
-The WebSocket aspects to not fully work as intended, but it is pretty close to completion.
+The WebSocket aspects do not fully work as intended, but it is really close to completion.
 I also included an easy-to-understand system for starting the game.